d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 ## Network Rules Engine
 After joining a virtual network, there is no (hardware) firewall in place to protect your devices from malicious packets of peers.
 But ZeroTier got you covered.
-As a network maintainer you can utilize the "Rules Engine" of ZTO.
+As a network maintainer you can utilize the "Rules Engine" of ZT.
 Those rules are pretty similar to firewall rules.

 The rules are distributed by the network controller and are enforced on the sender and receiver side.
 So an attacker would need to compromise both sides to circumvent the rules engine.

 There is a huge difference from regular firewall rules.
-The Rules Engine of ZTO is stateless, meaning it lacks connection tracking.
+The Rules Engine of ZT is stateless, meaning it lacks connection tracking.
 Instead of state tracking they implemented capability-based security and device tagging.
 That way you can give granular permissions to devices or groups of devices.
 Which means that you can segment your virtual network into groups and permit or deny certain traffic from and to other groups.